 |setup.py||3 months ago|

-borgmatic is a simple Python wrapper script for the Borg backup software that initiates a backup, prunes any old backups according to a retention policy, and validates backups for consistency.
-The script supports specifying your settings in a declarative configuration file rather than having to put them all on the command-line, and handles common errors.
+borgmatic is simple, configuration-driven backup software for servers and workstations.
+Backup all of your machines from the command-line or scheduled jobs.
+No GUI required.
+Built atop Borg Backup, borgmatic initiates a backup, prunes any old backups according to a retention policy, and validates backups for consistency. borgmatic supports specifying your settings in a declarative configuration file, rather than having to put them all on the command-line, and handles common errors.

 Here’s an example config file: